 The development of the circular building system focuses on digital topics.
 In addition to BIM, digital configurators and logbooks are also being used.
 ADPT is being developed in a largely digital world.

 ADPT is the first product using the Circular Buildings Toolkit developed by Arup.
 The circular toolkit is a practice-oriented guidance to optimise planning processes and validate buildings in terms of their resource consumption, carbon footprint and material value.

 ADPT's circular product design is embedded in a circular business model designed to accelerate scaling from prototype to series.
 In addition to being able to buy the building modules or components, customers will also be able to pay for their use in the future.
 This product-as-a-service model reduces resource consumption and thus relieves the burden on the environment.
 This is because every material that is reused does not have to be produced, thus saving raw materials, energy and greenhouse gas emissions.
 This not only makes sense from an ecological point of view, but also pays off economically in view of ever scarcer natural resources and skyrocketing raw material prices.

 The first prototype - an urban exhibit

 In a co-creative process, Futur2K and Arup, with the involvement of other experts, designed the first prototype of the modular, circular building system.
-It is part of the exhibition project Folkwang and the City, which takes place in Essen from May 21 to August 7, 2022, on the museum's 100th anniversary.
-In the 22 m² prototype, visitors will be able to experience ADPT's spatial quality, which is shaped by renewable and recyclable materials such as timber, cork and recycled tiles made from construction waste, as well as considerations of health, well-being and comfort for users.
-Following the anniversary exhibition, the circular "movable" will begin its journey to its next users - and will serve them as residential or campus modules.
+It was part of the exhibition project Folkwang and the City, which took place in Essen from May 21 to August 7, 2022, on the museum's 100th anniversary.
+In the 22 m² prototype, visitors were able to experience ADPT's spatial quality, which was shaped by renewable and recyclable materials such as timber, cork and recycled tiles made from construction waste, as well as considerations of health, well-being and comfort for users.
+Following the anniversary exhibition, the circular "movable" began its journey to its next users - and now serves them as residential or campus modules.